Bank Conflict Free Comparison-based Sorting On GPUs: Abstract

 \section{Abstract}

-In this paper we present an abstract model for algorithm design on GPUs by extending the parallel external memory (PEM) model with computations in internal memory (commonly known as {\em shared memory} in GPU literature) defined in the presence of memory banks and bank conflicts.
-We also present a framework for designing bank conflict free algorithms on GPUs.
-Using our framework we develop the first shared memory sorting algorithm that incurs no bank conflicts.
-Our sorting algorithm can be used as a subroutine for comparison-based GPU sorting algorithms to replace current use of sorting networks in shared memory.
-We show experimentally that such substitution improves the runtime of the mergesort implementation of the THRUST library.
+In this paper we present a framework for designing algorithms in shared memory of GPUs without incurring memory bank conflicts.
+Using our framework we develop the first comparison-based shared memory sorting algorithm that incurs no bank conflicts.
+It can be used as a subroutine for GPU sorting algorithms to replace current use of sorting networks in shared memory.
+Using our bank conflict free shared memory sorting subroutine as a black box, we design BCFMergesort, an algorithm for merging sorted streams of data that are larger than shared memory.
+Our algorithm performs all accesses to global memory in coalesced manner and incurs no bank conflicts during the merge. \blfootnote{Work supported in part by the DFG grant ME 2088/3-1 within the priority programme SPP 1736 (Algorithms for Big Data) and by the Danish National Research Foundation grant DNRF84 through Center for Massive Data Algorithmics (MADALGO).}